DataDog/hiring-engineers/answers.md

 ![flask live trail](images/live-trail.png)

+Here comes the service view :

 ![flask_service](images/flash-service.png)

+And now the request view :

 ![flask_requests](images/flask-requests.png)

 ## Dashboard with APM and Infrastructure Metrics

-I did extend [my board](https://app.datadoghq.eu/dashboard/td4-pbd-abz/myboard-with-bars?from_ts=1587098905529&live=true&to_ts=1587113305529) to include trace.fask.request.hits :
+I did extend [my board](https://app.datadoghq.eu/dashboard/td4-pbd-abz/myboard-with-bars?from_ts=1587098905529&live=false&to_ts=1587113305529) to include trace.fask.request.hits :

 ![Dashboard with Trace data](images/board-with-trace-graph.png)

+## Bonus Question

+[As the Documentation states](https://docs.datadoghq.com/tracing/visualization/resource/#pagetitle)) "A resource is a particular action for a given service (typically an individual endpoint or query)."
+A service can have multiple essources.

 # Final Question

 I did look at a virtual machine and a classic database in this excercise.
 This feels a bit old fashioned.
-Most companies are looking at or are implementing Kubernetes and Containerized services.
-Microservices Infrastructures and DevOps processes are en vogue to speed up App Delivery and there is a trend to use Public Cloud instead of local Datacenters.
-What I want to look at is how DataDog fells in this environment.
+Most companies are contemplating using or are using Kubernetes and Containerized services.
+Microservices Infrastructures and DevOps processes are en vogue to speed up app delivery and there is a trend to use Public Cloud instead of local Datacenters.
+What I want to look at is how DataDog feels in this environment.

 DevOps, Containers and Kubernetes are domiating the New Stack.
 So lets take a quick look at that.